adr-h/kypow/README.md

        - objects (interfaces/object-like type aliases) with properties that match any supported type
          - basic intersections of object-like types
        - basic unions where all members match any supported type
-     - Ideally, your function's parameters would all be JSON serializible; but common use cases like Date / bigint/ etc are supported.
+     - Ideally, your function's parameters would all be JSON serializible; but common use cases like Date/bigint/Map/Set etc are supported, and you can input parameters for them via [telejson](https://www.npmjs.com/package/telejson)'s format.

-Note that if your function includes multiple query calls, only information for the first encountered query will be displayed.
+Note that if your function includes multiple .execute() calls, only information about the first encountered .execute() will be displayed.

 A simple, valid query function might look like this:
 ```typescript